-- 2. In the Camera view, select the drawing elements to create a symbol.
+- 1. In the Tools toolbar, select the Select ★ or Cutter ∠ tool. - 2.
+In the Camera view, select the drawing elements to create a symbol.

-- 3. From the top menu, select Edit > Create Symbol or press F8. - Clicking the Create Symbol button in the Edit toolbar will create a symbol from the entire layer.
+- 3. From the top menu, select Edit > Create Symbol or press F8. - Clicking the Create Symbol is button in the Edit toolbar will create a symbol from the entire layer.